lee2sman/everyday/README.md

 little test page listing my computers, inspired by the ultra-minimal design of breadpunk.club/~yeast (eli)
 238
 list of white noise sounds in my room
+239
+listed all the books i'm reading lately, why not. minimal non-theme again.